 We also needed to extend or customize a number of modules to meet the requirements we were after.
 Those modules included:

-Schedule: gmc wanted to automate their scheduling process and improve the online schedules usability as part of the redesign.
+Schedule: GMC wanted to automate their scheduling process and improve the online schedules usability as part of the redesign.
 The schedule spreadsheets are done by hand with no unique keys for programs This was cumbersome, but we came up with a solution to efficiently manage the process of importing a CSV file to populate the program schedule as well as creating episodes for their shows and the references between them.

-Unicorn Video: gmc is using Unicorn Media as their video CDN, so we created a custom module to work with their API for the sites video features.
+Unicorn Video: GMC is using Unicorn Media as their video CDN, so we created a custom module to work with their API for the sites video features.

-Conditional Node Terms: One of the workflow obstacles we encountered was the client’s desire to dynamically link content to terms if a node with matching criteria was found, and for it to act as a normal term if not.
+Conditional Node Terms: One of the workflow obstacles we encountered was the client’s desire to dynamically link content to terms if a node with matching criteria was found, and for it to act like a normal term if not.
 A combination of custom term, theming and argument handling functions are combined into a module for this functionality.

 During the development of this site, Mediacurrent gained approval from the client to contribute code back to the Drupal community.
 Team member Chris Hales submitted patches for the Galleria, Relevant Content and Nodewords modules.

 To reiterate, there was a heavy emphasis to create a highly professional re-brand of the site, while allowing visitors to dive into loads of data without clutter or confusion.
 In short, theming a custom site like gmc always has obstacles that require creative problem-solving.
 Here are some we wanted to highlight: